Tomsk

 Live Kp forecast + visibility map — find out if the lights reach your latitude tonight.

-Open forecastWhen all three stations agree, you can trust the score.
+Open forecastWhen all six stations agree, you can trust the score.
 When they diverge, it usually means a local disturbance (power grid noise, thunderstorm overhead) rather than a global electromagnetic event.
 We weight all stations equally and display the average.

 Capture